bfix/gpg2hs/README.md

 RSA keys.
 Make sure that the subkeys you have defined in GnuPG for Hidden Serices are RSA keys of the same size.
 It is recommended (but not mandatory) to use RSA-1024 subkeys without usage flags, so that these subkeys will never be used by GnuPG itself for other purposes.
+See `Appendix A` for an example on how to create matching subkeys.

 Usage
 -----